lana-20/mobile-app-stores/README.md

 App stores form the core of the mobile world where apps can be downloaded and reviewed.
 Without the app stores, smartphones wouldn’t be as intelligent and functional as we want them to be.

-The app stores of the biggest mobile platforms — Google and Apple — contain million of apps.
-Billions app downloads have been counted.
+The app stores of the biggest mobile platforms — Google and Apple — contain millions of apps.
+Billions of app downloads have been counted.
 These are huge numbers that are bound to increase in the future.

 [__Google Play Store__](https://play.google.com/store/games?hl=en)
 - Hosts movies and other content as well as apps, was one of the first mobile app stores.